Which of the following best describes osmosis? | Channels for Pearson+

 1

-Step 1: Begin by understanding the concept of osmosis.
-Osmosis is a type of passive transport that involves the movement of water molecules across a selectively permeable membrane.
+Step 1: Understand the concept of osmosis.
+Osmosis is a type of passive transport, meaning it does not require energy, and it specifically involves the movement of water molecules across a selectively permeable membrane.

-Step 2: Recognize that osmosis occurs due to differences in solute concentration on either side of the membrane.
-Water moves from an area of low solute concentration (high water concentration) to an area of high solute concentration (low water concentration).
+Step 2: Recall the direction of water movement in osmosis.
+Water molecules move from an area of high water concentration (or low solute concentration) to an area of low water concentration (or high solute concentration).

-Step 3: Note that osmosis does not involve the movement of solute molecules, active transport, or bulk transport.
-It specifically refers to the movement of water molecules.
+Step 3: Identify the role of the selectively permeable membrane.
+This membrane allows only certain molecules, such as water, to pass through while blocking others, such as solutes.

-Step 4: Understand the role of the selectively permeable membrane.
-This membrane allows water to pass through while restricting the movement of solute molecules.
+Step 4: Analyze the options provided.
+Eliminate choices that do not describe the movement of water molecules or that involve energy, as osmosis is a passive process.

 Related Videos